 Driving day: Charleston – New Orleans

 With an 11-hour drive ahead of us, we woke up early again.
 We didn’t have time for breakfast.
-We hopped into the car towards New Orleans.
-We decided to have lunch in Atlanta.
+We hopped into the car towards New Orleans and decided to have lunch in Atlanta.
 In the meantime, we had made it our mission to find nice American diners while driving.
 In Atlanta we stopped at OK Cafe.
 We were a bit shocked when we saw a line of people queuing to eat there, but that means it had to be good!
 We decided to join the queue and after 20 minutes we sat at a table, feasting on a delicious sandwich.

+I do regret not staying a bit longer to discover Atlanta.
+I heard such great things about this city.
+But we were on a tight schedule.
 When we left Atlanta the weather became more and more turbulent.
 Hurricane Barry had just crossed New Orleans.
 And we had to pay the price along the way.
 Many heavy rain showers followed each other, which resulted in a lot of delay.
 We arrived in New Orleans very late.
 Fortunately, we were very well received by Hotel Indigo Nola Garden District.

 Read more about our stay in Hotel Indigo Nola Garden District